rsokl/Learning_Python/Python/intro.rst

 .. meta::
    :description: Topic: Top page of Python Like You Mean It, Difficulty: Easy, Category: Introduction
-   :keywords: PLYMI, home page, Python Like You Mean It, tutorial, python for machine learning, numpy, python from scratch, python for data science
+   :keywords: PLYMI, Python Like You Mean It, tutorial, python for machine learning, python for deep learning, python for data science, numpy, python from scratch, basic python tutorial, teaching python

 =======================
 Python Like You Mean It